-Canon 5D Mark II versus Nikon D3S
+Canon 5D Mark II vs Nikon D3S

 The Canon EOS 5D Mark II and the Nikon D3S are two professional cameras that were officially introduced, respectively, in September 2008 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is considerably larger (45 percent) than the Canon 5D Mark II.
 Moreover, the D3S is substantially heavier (46 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.